giraone/work-queues/queue-worker/README.md

 # Working Queues - Queue Worker Nodes

-Worker node implementation for a queueing system performing the "*competing consumer pattern*".
+Worker node implementation for a queueing system performing the "*competing consumers pattern*".

 Currently, there is only one worker payload implementation: "Fibonacci".